Google Translate Limitations Disclaimer

 Memorandum of Understanding

-Rainbow District School Board and the N’Swakamok Native Friendship Centre recognize the need to provide culturally relevant services and options to Native students who wish to obtain a high school diploma.
-The Memorandum of Understanding reaffirms this collective commitment to Native youth.
+Rainbow District School Board and the N’Swakamok Native Friendship Centre recognize the need to provide culturally relevant services and options to Indigenous students who wish to obtain a high school diploma.
+The Memorandum of Understanding reaffirms this collective commitment to Indigenous youth.

-The Ministry of Education has identified Native education as a key priority in Ontario, aimed at improving student achievement for all Native students, including status and non-status First Nations, Métis, and Inuit children and youth.
-The vision is to create a better future for Native children and youth in Ontario.
+The Ministry of Education has identified Indigenous education as a key priority in Ontario, aimed at improving student achievement for all Indigenous students, including status and non-status First Nations, Inuit and Métis children and youth.
+The vision is to create a better future for Indigenous children and youth in Ontario.

-The Memorandum of Understanding will have a direct impact on students by strengthening educational opportunities and increasing the pathways available to Native students to complete their secondary school diploma or successfully connect with postsecondary education, apprenticeships and/or the workplace.
-The agreement also provides for support services to address the concerns of Native students to ensure educational success for all.
+The Memorandum of Understanding will have a direct impact on students by strengthening educational opportunities and increasing the pathways available to Indigenous students to complete their secondary school diploma or successfully connect with postsecondary education, apprenticeships and/or the workplace.
+The agreement also provides for support services to address the concerns of Indigenous students to ensure educational success for all.